maidsafe/temp_safe_network/README.md

 ### Using the Mock or Non-Mock SAFE Network

-By default, the `safe_cli` is built with [Non-Mock libraries](https://github.com/maidsafe/safe_client_libs/wiki/Mock-vs.-non-mock).
+By default, the `safe-cli` is built with [Non-Mock libraries](https://github.com/maidsafe/safe_client_libs/wiki/Mock-vs.-non-mock).
 If you are intending to use it with the `Mock` network you'll need to specify the `mock-network` feature in every command you run with `cargo`, e.g. to build it for the `Mock` network you can run:
 ```
 $ cargo build --features mock-network
 ```

-Keep in mind that when running the safe_cli with `cargo run`, please also make sure to set the `mock-network` feature if you want to use the `Mock` network, e.g. with the following command the `safe_cli` will try to create a `SafeKey` with test-coins on the `Mock` network:
+Keep in mind that when running the safe-cli with `cargo run`, please also make sure to set the `mock-network` feature if you want to use the `Mock` network, e.g. with the following command the `safe-cli` will try to create a `SafeKey` with test-coins on the `Mock` network:
 ```
 $ cargo run --features mock-network -- keys create --test-coins
 ```